DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/1 Configuration/imageUpload/imageUpload.md

 ![DevExtreme Html Editor - Upload Images Dialog](/images/htmlEditor/image-upload-dialog.png)

-Use the [fileUploadMode](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/imageUpload/#fileUploadMode) property to specify whether to upload images on the server or to the Base64 binary format.
+Use the [fileUploadMode](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/imageUpload/#fileUploadMode) property to specify whether to upload images as is or in Base64 binary format.
 The [tabs](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/imageUpload/#tabs) property specifies the visibility of tabs in the 'Add Image' dialog.

 ---